mmoult/scene-builder/examples/scene-lang.md

 ## World

-Each scene file must have a `data` sequence at the document root, which describes the objects in the world.
-The world sequence is a list of objects which must be rendered.
+Each scene file may have a `data` sequence at the document root, which describes the objects in the world.
+This sequence is a list of objects which must be rendered.
 In other words, any object defined outside the scope of world will *not* be used unless there exists a reference to them within world's list (either directly or by recursive reference).

-In this way, the scene root is a [custom object](#custom), with elevated importance and with the added qualification that `data` must be a present field.
+In this way, the scene root is a [custom object](#custom) at the file root.